-An outcomes measurement tool will not be prescribed by the DCYA in the first year of the UBU Your Place Your Space scheme.
-Using the continuous improvement model and learnings from the first funding year it is anticipated that an outcome measurement tool will be recommended at a later date.
+An outcomes measurement tool has not been prescribed by the DCEDIY in the first cycle of the UBU Your Place Your Space scheme.
+Using the continuous improvement model and learnings from the first funding cycle it is anticipated that an outcome measurement tool will be recommended at a later stage.

-In the interim, DCYA encourage funded organisations to continue to collect outcome data using any existing tools.
+In the interim, DCEDIY encourage funded organisations to continue to collect outcome data using any existing tools.

-15.2 Quarterly reporting- Funded Organisations to ETB
+14.2 Quarterly reporting- Funded Organisations to ETB